Mackinaw City, Michigan: Air

 The nearest airports with scheduled passenger service are in Pellston Regional Airport, Cherry Capital Airport in Traverse City, and Alpena County Regional Airport in the Lower Peninsula and Chippewa County International Airport south of Sault Ste.
 Marie, in the eastern Upper Peninsula.

 Government

 The official name of the community is "The Village of Mackinaw City" and as that suggests, it is a village by state law.
 Mackinaw City is governed by the General Law Village Act, Public Act No. 3, of 1895, as amended.
 The downtown district and much of the development lie within Mackinaw Township, Cheboygan County, but the larger portion of the village by area is in Wawatam Township, Emmet County, which borders Mackinaw Township to the west.

 Education

 Mackinaw City Public Schools provides Mackinaw City students with education.
-There are two schools in one building, the elementary school (K-5) and the high school (6-12).
+The town’s two schools, the elementary school (grades K-5) and the junior-senior high school (grades 6–12), are located in the same building.

 Religious affiliations

-Mackinaw City is within the Roman Catholic Diocese of Gaylord and the Episcopal Diocese of Northern Michigan.
+Mackinaw City is within the Roman Catholic Diocese of Gaylord and the Episcopal Diocese of Eastern Michigan.